PadmarajBhat/Cloud/README.md

  * Again, storage is seperated from the querying interface. i.e. support for serverless analysis.
 Just run query when you need it and then just close the big query window leaving the data reside on cloud storage.
  * Data can be loaded to BigQuery through command line or through UI.
 You can load csv(or any other types) data to a table
  * Data can also be exported to cloud storage.
 Therefore, from an external source directly import it to bigquery and through export keep a back up at cloud storage for future use.

+ * The UNNEST operator takes an ARRAY and returns a table, with one row for each element in the ARRAY.